-Teaching and learning is mostly by means of lectures, seminar discussions, oral presentations, site and museum visits, group work, problem solving study groups, practical project work, guided independent research and guided independent study.
-The basic strategies are to nurture the interest and enthusiasm of the students for the field, to develop the students' critical and communication skills and to develop critical, research cognitive, intellectual and general skills.
-Assessment of knowledge and understanding is typically by coursework essays, group work, oral presentations, reports and exercises and an independent dissertation.
-Full details of the assessments for individual courses can be obtained from the Department.
+Teaching and learning is mostly by means of lectures, seminar discussions, oral presentations, site, library and museum visits, group work, problem solving study groups, practical project work, guided independent research and guided independent study.
+The basic strategies are to nurture the interest and enthusiasm of the students for the field, to develop the students' critical and communication skills, and to develop critical thought, and research cognitive, intellectual and general skills.
+Assessment of knowledge and understanding is typically by coursework essays, groupwork, oral presentations, reports and exercises and an independent dissertation.
+Full details of the assessments for individual courses can be obtained from the Department of Classics and the Department of History